Discover the best parks in Berlin

 Every Berliner must have been to Mauerpark in Prenzlauer Berg at least once.
 It's not particularly green anymore, but between the famous flea market and the graffiti-decorated section of the Berlin Wall, there is a unique atmosphere.
 Throwing frisbees, playing basketball or listening to street musicians: There's always something going on here, certainly making it one of Berlin's best parks.

 The Volkspark Friedrichshain, located between the districts of Friedrichshain and Prenzlauer Berg, was created in 1846 and is the oldest municipal park in Berlin.
 Today you can enjoy the large green spaces between the "Spanienkämpfer" and the former SEZ, keep fit on the numerous sports fields or attend open-air film screenings in Berlin's largest open-air cinema.

 The Volkspark Prenzlauer Berg in the south of the district of the same name is rarely on the radar.
 However, the two peaks, which were created from a rubble dump piled up after the Second World War, offer a rare view over the east of the capital - and in winter makes for the perfect toboggan run.

 Be it the banks of the Spree, the observatory, or the overwhelming size of the Soviet Memorial: there is a lot to see and do in Treptower Park.
 It was originally laid out between 1876 and 1888 according to plans by the municipal garden director Gustav Meyer.
-While the latter unfortunately did not live to see its completion, the Alt-Treptow district is now enjoying one of the most beautiful green corners of the city.
+While the latter unfortunately did not live to see its completion, the Alt-Treptow district is now enjoying one of the most beautiful green parks of the city.

 PARKS IN SOUTH BERLIN